tryretool/retool-app-exchange/incident-central/README.md

 * Do you want other things to happen when someone reports an incident?
 (Perhaps, you want a Jira ticket to be created, and a Google Doc to be spun up?)
 You can extend the Report Incident page to also do these things (e.g. by adding calls to Jira and Google APIs.)

 ### How to contribute
-For now, please open a Github Issue on this repo, and let us know about your interest in contributing!
-Please feel free to do this before you get started.
+Please open a Github Issue on this repo, and let us know about your interest in contributing!
+We encourage you to reach out before you get started building to get early feedback.

 ## Appendix